BennyTheDev/pipe-specs/README.md

 ## Transfer without function

 It must be possible to send individual UTXOs with tokens associated to receiver addresses.
-This however comes under certain rules:
+This however comes with certain requirements:

 - There must be at least one input having tokens associated with the transaction.
-- All token amounts of the first found token type (ticker:id) will be accumulated and associated with the first output that is not an op_return.
+- All token amounts of the first found token type (ticker:id) will be accumulated across all inputs and associated with the first output that is not an op_return.
 - All other token types must be skipped and are spent.
-- This means that clients have to carefully organize a non-function transfer to not mix different token types in inputs.
+- This means that clients have to carefully organize a non-function transfer to not mix different token types in inputs if tokens shouldn't get lost.